-I surround myself with foodie inspiration, whether it’s all over my social media, watching cooking shows, eating out or conversing with other bloggers, for me food is everywhere.
-So usually once i’ve seen something inspiring i’ll get overly excited and jot down some recipe notes.
-I tend to do as little research as possible regarding ingredients and method of existing similar recipes, just to try and keep my recipes as authentic and original as possible.
-I usually find that my most popular recipes are produced by going in blind and thinking ‘how would I create this and put my spin on it?’.
-No recipe I create goes near the blog until i’ve tested it at least twice.
+I surround myself with foodie inspiration; whether it’s all over my social media, watching cooking shows, eating out or conversing with other bloggers, for me food is everywhere.
+So usually once I’ve seen something inspiring I’ll get overly excited and jot down some recipe notes.
+I tend to do as little research as possible regarding ingredients and methods of existing similar recipes, just to try and keep my recipes as authentic and original as possible.
+I will however look at similar techniques I’ve used in the past since I’ve got such a huge number of existing recipes!
+No recipe I create goes near the blog until I’ve tested it at least twice.

 The listed ingredients in each recipe are there because I believe they are the best chosen for that particular recipe.
 By subbing a different ingredient unfortunately without further testing, I cannot guarantee the same outcome.
 Having said that, if I do ever feel there is an obvious substitution for an ingredient, usually regarding dietary needs, it’ll always be suggested in the recipe!

-How do you judge the nutrition value of your recipes?
+How do you judge the nutritional value of your recipes?

-On all recipes I offer the amount of calories in each dish, per serving.
+In all recipes, I offer the amount of calories in each dish, per serving.
 This value is conducted by various online calorie analyzers such as Verywell, happyforks and myfitnesspal.
 I am in no way a nutritionist and can offer no further advice other than how many calories are in each recipe.